zeptofs/nz-api-documentation/source/index.html.md

 To protect against timing attacks, use a constant-time string comparison to compare the expected signature to each of the received signatures.

+# Changelog
+We take backwards compatibility seriously.
+The following list contains backwards compatible changes:

+- **2020-12-15** - Add changelog
+- **2020-12-15** - Re-word Payment Requests introduction to better cover its use with Receivable Contacts.

+Our docs are open sourced if you're looking for more: [https://github.com/splitpayments/api-documentation](https://github.com/splitpayments/api-documentation)

 <h1 id="Split-API-Agreements">Agreements</h1>

 An Agreement is an arrangement between two parties that allows them to agree on terms for which future Payment Requests will be auto-approved.